The below coping skills may sound weird at first, but in fact, research has proven them to be effective for both stress and anxiety.

 “Everything can be taken from a man but one thing,” Frankl wrote, “the last of the human freedoms — to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

-Will you give these unusual coping skills for anxiety and stress a try?
+Will you give these unusual coping skills a try when anxiety and stress get in your way?
 Which coping strategies work for you?
 We would love to hear your thoughts.